Introduction

 Notes

-• Create a temporary directory under /tmp using the mkdir command to perform your operations and avoid cluttering your home directory.
+/tmpusing themkdircommand to perform your operations and avoid cluttering your home directory. - Use the

 Conclusion